Gorals: Corsets

 In the second half of the 19th century, it became fashionable in the Podhale region to adorn corsets with depictions of thistle and edelweiss.
 These motifs were the most popular in the early 20th century.
 When "Kraków style" came into fashion, highlanders of the Podhale region began ornamenting the corsets with shiny sequins and glass beads.

 Other

 In Cieszyn Silesia and northern Slovakia, the shepherd's axe and elements of the folk costume are termed Vlach (wałaska, wałaszczaki, valaška).

 Goral folk costumes can be found in the National Museum of Ethnography in Warsaw, The Tatra Museum in Zakopane, the Ethnographic Museum of Kraków, and the City Museum of Żywiec.

 Religion

 Most Gorals are adherents of the Roman Catholic Church and are often noted for their staunch religiosity.

-The Sanctuary of Our Lady of Ludźmierz is of particular importance to the Gorals, being the oldest monument in the Podhale region.
-There are numerous cults connected to the church.
+The Sanctuary of Our Lady of Ludźmierz is of particular significance to the Gorals, being the oldest shrine in the Podhale region.
+Also, there are numerous Catholic religious cults and traditions connected to the church.

+The Polish Gorals also hold a particular reference for Pope John Paul II, who they consider as their own, even though Karol Wojtyła was born in Wadowice, Lesser Poland and was not a Goral himself.
+However, the Late Pope was always considered as "the son of the mountains" by the Gorals.

 A notable portion of Gorals are Augsburg Confession Lutherans, who are clustered around the town of Wisła.
-This is the main centre of protestant Gorals, and it is the only city in Poland where Catholics are a minority.
+This is the main centre of Protestant Gorals, and it is the only city in Poland where Catholics are a minority.

+In Slovakia, significant portions of Goral settlements fall under the territorial jurisdictions of Roman Catholic Diocese of Spiš.